mathias-brandewinder/mathias-brandewinder.github.io/_posts/2019-12-04-santas-mailbox.md

 You don't get to stay in business for centuries by giving up at the first headwind.
 Back to the drawing board for Mister Claus!
 After giving the problem more thought, Mister Claus has a moment of insight: his two initial approaches are the two sides of the same coin.
 If he wants to run tasks as quickly as possible, some will have to wait in the queue.
 If he wants to process them immediately, then there is a risk of overwhelming the machine by doing too much work at once.

 But then, if this is a trade-off, perhaps a compromise is possible?
-In the end, what matters is not how quickly it takes to run the task itself.
+In the end, what matters is not how quickly we run the task itself.
 What we want is to get as many tasks as possible entirely completed per time interval, _from their arrival in the queue all the way to completion_.

 In other words, we want to maximize throughput, which combines two elements:
 - How long does it take to process an individual task, end to end?